rembold-data-engineering-master/HW01_FDE/Problem4.md

 ```

 ## Part E
-Number of bands which formed and split in the same year?
+What is the oldest band in the database that has not yet split?
  - **Answer:**
  - **Description:**
 ```sql